zextras/tech-doc/source/carbonio/admincli/backup.rst

 .. warning:: If none of the two Scan Operations is active, no backup is created!

+     .. note:: Make sure that SmartScan is always running whenever you want to make any backup or restore operations, otherwise they will not be successful!

 SmartScan runs at a fixed time—​that can be configured—​on a daily basis and is not deferred.
 This implies that, if for any reason (like e.g., the server is turned off, or |carbonio| is not running), SmartScan does **not run**, it will **not run** until the next day.
 You may however configure the Backup to run the SmartScan every time
 |carbonio| is restarted (although this is discouraged), or you may
 manually run SmartScan to compensate for the missing run.

+.. note:: Make sure that SmartScan is always running whenever you want to make any backup or restore operations, otherwise they will not be successful!

 SmartScan’s main purpose is to check for items modified since its previous run and to update the database with any new information.